marcellinamichie291/docs/docs/connectors/easybits/index.md

 After registration, you obtain a unique client code name and also generate on your side a pair of RSA keys: public and private in the PEM (pkcs8) format.
 Contact your EasyBits.io support manager if you have any complications with obtaining credentials.

+You also should decide how EasyBits.io and {{custom.company_name}} will calculate the payment fee (by inner or outer methods).

 ## Connect Provider Account

 ### Step 1.
 Connect account at the {{custom.company_name}} Dashboard